System Design Space

 Transport

-TCP/UDP/QUIC, congestion control, reliability and ordering.
+TCP/UDP/QUIC, congestion control, reliable delivery, and ordering.

 Network

-IP, addressing, routing, NAT, MTU and fragmentation.
+IP, addressing, routing, NAT, MTU, and fragmentation.

 Link / Physical

-Ethernet, Wi‑Fi, mobile networks, signal and losses.
+Ethernet, Wi-Fi, mobile networks, signal quality, and loss.

 Latency budget

-Client ↔ Edge20–40 ms
+Client ↔ edge20–40 ms

-Edge ↔ Origin15–25 ms
+Edge ↔ origin15–25 ms

 Origin processing10–20 ms